Quick Links

 • understand key socio-cultural influences which can affect people’s involvement in physical activity and sport

-KS4 3D Design
+KS4 Design Technology

-• actively engage in the creative process of 3D design in order to develop as effective and independent learners, and as critical and reflective thinkers with enquiring minds
+• actively engage in the creative process of design in order to develop as effective and independent learners, and as critical and reflective thinkers with enquiring minds

 • develop creative, imaginative and intuitive capabilities when exploring and making images, artefacts and products